 This sections contain a few tips to identify and correct problems when running IPFS Cluster.

-Please read the the Download section which has instructions on how to build the software (and follow them).
+Please read the Download page.
+It has instructions on how to build the software (please follow them).

 ipfs-cluster-service prints only